by Jeremy H • November 22, 2022

-Most people know that containerized microservices are essential to cloud migration and digital transformation, but do you have a clear picture of what containerized microservices are and why they’re important?
+Containerized microservices are essential to cloud migration and digital transformation plans.
+Do you have a clear picture of what containerized microservices are and why they’re important?

-Containers – or containerized environments – let you virtualize multiple application runtime environments on the same operating system instance (kernel).
+Containers – or containerized environments – let you virtualize multiple application runtime environments on the same operating system instance (or, to be more technically precise, on the same kernel).

 As the popular choice for running microservices applications, containers achieve operating system virtualization by “containing” only what’s required by an application for autonomous operation.
-They include executables, code, libraries, and files – then packaging it as a single unit of execution.
-From the perspective of the containerized microservice, it has its own file system, RAM, CPU, storage, and access to specified system resources.
+Containers include executables, code, libraries, and files, and package them all as a single unit of execution.
+From the perspective of the containerized microservice, it has its file system, RAM, CPU, storage, and access to specified system resources.
 It doesn’t even know it’s in a container!

 Unlike a virtual machine (VM), containers don’t need to contain a separate operating system image.
 This makes containers lightweight and portable and significantly reduces the overhead required to host them.
-In this way, containers give you more virtual runtime environments for your buck.
+Thanks to this efficiency, containers give you more virtual runtime environments for the money spent.
 They offer dramatically faster start-up time as well as they don’t have to spin up an operating system when they initiate.

 After developing its concept, Google began serving up web-based applications.
-These apps include Gmail and Google Docs, by using its open-source, Linux-based container solution “lmctfy” (Let Me Contain That For You).
-In fact, each time you open the Gmail web app, Google launches it in a new container.
+These apps include Gmail and Google Docs, using its open-source, Linux-based container solution “lmctfy” (Let Me Contain That For You).
+Each time you open the Gmail web app, Google launches it in a new container.

 These days, Linux – and its cgroups and namespaces features – are the preferred OS for launching containers.
 Companies like Docker and Kubernetes have also developed powerful open-source technology to make containers more user-friendly, reliable, and secure.